 But the flow of investment can reverse.
 A stronger dollar has more buying power worldwide, which allows Americans to purchase foreign goods and invest in foreign companies.
 This puts added pressure on American companies to compete with cheaper foreign products.
 If the companies can't compete, unemployment rates rise and domestic economic growth decreases.
 Abroad, U.S. exporters' growth may slow, too, since a strong dollar increases prices for American-made goods abroad [source: FRB Chicago].

 So there's a real method to the madness.
-To learn more about the Fed, interest rates and other related topics, follow the links on the next page.
+To learn more about the Fed, interest rates and other related topics, follow the links below.